RDJ00/tr-inc/progress.md

 - Added 5th Annual Broken to Be Mended Conference as a past event and converted flyer image to WebP
 - Added Touch & Restored 6th Anniversary event as a past event and converted flyer image to WebP
 - Created dedicated pages for Sexual Assault, Client-Centered Practice, and Awareness & Action programs with comprehensive content and consistent styling
-- Implemented Formspree integration for the "Sign the Pledge" form on the homepage with form submission handling, success/error states, and proper TypeScript typing

 ## Next Steps
 - Define project requirements